Innovation in Heritage

 Eradicating single-use cups

-In partnership with Reuniverse and alongside the Eden Project, Blenheim Palace is leading the way in sustainable visitor experiences with an innovative returnable cup system.
-This groundbreaking initiative is helping eliminate over 300,000 single-use coffee cups annually at Blenheim alone, contributing to a significant reduction in our carbon footprint.
+In partnership with Reuniverse, Mastercard and the Eden Project, Blenheim Palace continues to advance more sustainable visitor operations through the deployment of a returnable cup system.
+The initiative has removed the need for over 300,000 single-use cups annually at Blenheim, delivering a measurable reduction in waste and associated carbon emissions.

 Acknowledgements